In the past, the church's beliefs about the nature of women and

 after two careful investigations, based on positive indications that possession is in fact

-Demons are believed to interfere in one of two ways with their victims: They can cause
+present."
+2 The church teaches that demons can interfere in one of two ways with their victims:

 an obsession, in which the demon fills the mind of its victim with evil

-thoughts.
-The second is actual possession in which the devil physically takes
+They can resort to actual possession in which the demon physically takes

 deceptions, falsehoods, lies, and confusion, "speaking with a great number of